Christine's BlogMusings and Thoughts about All Things Musical ...

 My Life’s Story

 As a young child around 11 years old, I had my first performance of Bach Suite No. 1 in G major, you’ve likely heard it before, in movies, TV commercials, it’s out there, a lot!
-Anyways, this guy that I was playing for, was named Yo Yo, I remember thinking to myself (as being raised in North America) who would name their kid Yo Yo?
+Anyways, this guy that I was playing for, was named Yo Yo, I remember thinking to myself (being raised in North America) who would name their kid Yo Yo?
 Ah, the musings of an 11 year old!
 Now, I really should have known who he was, but at that time, I was all about the girl power.
-All my idols were women who played cello, I really had not given men a second thought, even though in my home, because we were fed a steady diet of classical music I’m sure I heard my fair share!
+All my idols were women who played cello, I really had not given men a second thought, even though in my home, we were fed a steady diet of classical music I’m sure I heard my fair share of men cellists!

-To say I was immersed in music was an understatement.
-Mondays – chamber music and the Academy’s Masterclass day, Tuesdays -a practice day, Wednesdays – choir, Thursdays – lesson and Fiddlers (The Calgary Fiddlers) Fridays – theory and repertoire work with an accompanist and Orchestra on Saturdays, and of course I went to school too!
+To say I was immersed in music is an understatement.
+Mondays – chamber music and the Academy’s Masterclass day, Tuesdays – a practice day, Wednesdays – choir, Thursdays – lesson and Fiddlers (The Calgary Fiddlers) Fridays – theory and repertoire work with an accompanist and Orchestra on Saturdays, and of course I went to school too!
 At that time the show Fame was on TV and how I envied the idea of attending a performing arts school and wished that could be me!